- Published by

 So here we are with the list of foods that can work for smoking quitters:

 According to the research conducted at the Duke University, milk can help to reduce the craving for cigarettes.
 The researchers claim that milk leaves a strange aftertaste in the mouth of the smokers that make them repel from smoking.
-Also the high contents of protein found in milk are beneficial in providing extra energy when you feel down because of the craving for nicotine.
+Also, the high contents of protein found in milk are beneficial in providing extra energy when you feel down because of the craving for nicotine.
 So whenever you feel the urge for cigarettes just take a sip of milk.
 Yogurt or a piece of cheese is equally good and can be consumed instead of milk to help you quit.

 Researchers claim that sunflower seeds have the same effect on your mind as tobacco, i.e. they increase the production of adrenaline.
 Sunflower seeds not only have a calming effect on your mind but also contain essential B-complex vitamins that help in the nourishment of the nervous system.
 They are a good option for smoking quitters but overeating is not suggested as they contain high contents of fats.
 Choose the one with shells so that the consumption process can take time.

 Recent studies have found that banana can help quit smoking.
-The most common problem faced by the smoking quitters is that they feel lack of energy and stressed out.
+The most common problem faced by the smoking quitters is that they feel a lack of energy and stressed out.
 The friendly bananas, full of essential vitamins and minerals, can boost your energy and calm you down in stressful conditions caused by nicotine cravings.
 Whenever you feel the urge to smoke, kill it by eating a banana.

 Marjoram is an aromatic herb commonly found in the Mediterranean countries.
 Its tea can be very effective for those who want to quit smoking.
 It makes the throat dry as a result smoking becomes less pleasurable.
 All you need to do is, boil 1 teaspoon of marjoram tea in a cup of water for 15 minutes.
 Whenever you feel the craving you can consume this tea.
 This herb is easily available at all health food stores.

-All the above mentioned foods can help you quit smoking but also keep in mind that there are some foods that can actually aggravate your craving for smoke.
-According to the research conducted at the Duke University, when you plan to quit smoking, avoid taking meat, alcoholic beverages and coffee because these foods make cigarettes taste better.
+All the above-mentioned foods can help you quit smoking but also keep in mind that there are some foods that can actually aggravate your craving for smoke.
+According to the research conducted at the Duke University, when you plan to quit smoking, avoid taking meat, alcoholic beverages, and coffee because these foods make cigarettes taste better.